MajkiPG/MNIST-digits-multilayer-perceptron/README.md

 # MNIST-digits-multilayer-perceptron

-Implementation of various neural networks for digits classification.
+Implementation of neural network from scratch for digits classification.

 Main goal is to train neural networks with different architectures/parameters and compare results.